teach-afp/www/input/lecture8.md

 ## Interpreter 3: `ExceptT` on the inside
 [code](https://bitbucket.org/russo/afp-code/src/HEAD/L8/Interpreter3.hs?at=master&fileviewer=file-view-default)

-* We apply the monad transformer *on the inside* and wrapped it with a reader and state monad.
+* We apply the monad transformer *on the inside* and wrap it with a reader and state monad.

   ```haskell